VersusCenter

 Apple TV vs Built-in Smart TV

-Apple TV is a standalone streaming device you connect to any TV, while built-in smart TV functionality is integrated directly into modern televisions.
-The choice depends on whether you want flexibility, superior performance, or simplicity.
+Apple TV is a dedicated streaming device you connect to any TV, while built-in smart TV software is integrated directly into the television itself.
+The choice depends on your existing TV, desired ecosystem, and upgrade flexibility.

 Apple TV

-A dedicated external streaming device that connects via HDMI to any television, offering access to Apple's ecosystem and third-party apps.
+A standalone streaming device (4K or earlier models) that connects via HDMI to any television, delivering Apple's tvOS platform with access to apps, AirPlay, and HomeKit integration.

 Price